BloomTech-Labs/human-rights-first-asylum-ds-a/README.md

   *  Weeks 2 - 3 Working the Plan (coding and revising the plan according to evolving stakeholder needs and new understandings of the business problem)
   *  Week 4 - Documentation and Presenting Work

-Team 1 chose to work together on all tasks and accomplished:
+Labs 29 chose to work together on all tasks and accomplished:
   *  create an empty database with no schema
   *  create a PDF scraper using OCR that converted PDF images to text
+  *  create a pathway to completion of FASTAPI

-Team 2 chose to work asynchronously, yet supporting one another through pair-coding sessions and peer reviews and acomplished:
+Labs 30 chose to work asynchronously, yet supporting one another through pair-coding sessions and peer reviews and acomplished:
-  *  creating a relational database with [schema](assets/HRF_DS_DB_schema_diagram_SeanB.png)
+  *  creating a relational database with schema [schema](assets/HRF_DS_DB_schema_diagram_SeanB.png)
+  *  completed connections between FASTAPI and the back-end of the web application
   *  adapting Team 1's PDF scraper to filter out only asylum cases and then convert PDF images to text and then to json
   * create a PDF scraper for search terms in all categories except social groups (time constraints)
   *  explore alternative scraping methods for PDFs and keywords in search of effieciencies